gdela/socomo/readme.md

 [Softagram](https://softagram.com/products/) - a little bit different tool, adds report of changes to the software structure as a comment to pull request.

-Most of the above have plugins for SonarQube, a widely used "Continous Inspection" system.
+Most of the above have plugins for SonarQube, a widely used "Continuous Inspection" system.
 They can also be used from within IntelliJ/Eclipse, though having a standalone GUI for visualizing software structure feels more ergonomic.